- About the PharmD

 - We strongly encourage you to participate in the program as a full-time student.

-If you have previously applied to the UCSF School of Pharmacy
+If you have previously applied to the UCSF School of Pharmacy, you must:

-- You must submit unofficial transcripts for all completed college coursework since your previous application.
+- Submit unofficial transcripts for all completed college coursework since your previous application.

-- Your most recently submitted PharmCAS and UCSF Supplemental applications will be included in the review process for the post-baccalaureate program.
+Your most recently submitted PharmCAS application will be included in the review process for the post-baccalaureate program.

-If you are invited, you must also participate in an interview to be considered.
-Interviews are by invitation only and are conducted throughout the end of April and early May.
+If you are invited, you must also participate in a virtual interview to be considered.

 A disadvantaged individual is one who, from an early age, resided in a low-income community or experienced enduring family, societal, or other hardship that significantly compromised educational opportunities.
 An underserved community is a geographic location or an identified population that is determined medically underserved based on U.S. census data.
 If you are uncertain about your disadvantaged status, we encourage you to apply.